Prime Minister of Greece: Official seat of the prime minister

 The Maximos Mansion (Greek: Μέγαρο Μαξίμου) has been the official seat of the prime minister of Greece since 1982.
 It is located in central Athens, near Syntagma Square.
 Although the building contains the offices of the head of the Greek Government, it is not used as the residence of the prime minister.
+Maximou is a metonym for the Government of Greece.

 History of the office

 During the revolution (1821–1832)

 During the Greek War of Independence, different regions of Greece that were free of Ottoman control began establishing democratic systems for self-government, such as the Peloponnesian Senate.
-Meanwhile, a series of overarching National Assemblies, such as the First National Assembly at Epidaurus, met from time-to-time to provide overall coordination.
+Meanwhile, a series of overarching National Assemblies, such as the First National Assembly at Epidaurus, met from time to time to provide overall coordination.
 The First Assembly elected a 5-member executive council, which was headed by Alexandros Mavrokordatos.

 The Executive continued to govern Greece until 1828, when Ioannis Kapodistrias assumed the governance of the state as "Governor of Greece"—simultaneously head of state and of the government.
 Kapodistrias was assassinated in 1831 and his government, presided over by his brother Augustinos, collapsed the following year.
 It was replaced by a series of collective governmental councils, which lasted until 1833, when Greece became a monarchy.

 Under Otto's absolute monarchy (1832–1843)

 In 1832, Greece's nascent experiment with democracy was ended and a monarchy was established with the underage Bavarian Prince Otto as king.
-Initially the government was led by a regency council made up of Bavarians.
+Initially, the government was led by a regency council made up of Bavarians.
 The president of this council, Count Josef Ludwig von Armansperg was the de facto head of government under Otto.
 Later Otto dismissed his Bavarian advisers and wielded power as an absolute monarch, effectively as head of state and his own head of government.

-Constitutional monarchy (1843–1910)
+Constitutional monarchy (1843–1862)

-King Otto's reign as an absolute monarch came to an end when agitators for a constitution (as had been promised when the monarchy was established) rose up in the 3 September Revolution in 1843.
+King Otto's reign as an absolute monarch ended when agitators for a constitution (as promised when the monarchy was established) rose in the 3 September Revolution in 1843.
 Otto was forced to grant a constitution and Andreas Metaxas took power; he is credited with being the first Greek to formally serve as "Prime Minister."

 Once the office of prime minister was established, the responsibility for self-government again fell to the Greek people.
-However, two factors maintained significant power for the crown: the Greek party structure was weak and client-based and the monarch was free to select any member of parliament to form a government.
+However, two factors maintained significant power for the crown: the Greek party structure was weak and client-based, and the monarch was free to select any member of parliament to form a government.